lexnederbragt/MBV3070-H19/5_biopython.md

 First, from now on we are working in a script file.
 So, the code below goes in a file that you save and then run with python27 if you are on the windows machines at the university.

-Second, go to this page [this genbank file](macaca.gbk), copy the contents and  and save it in a file in the same place as you saved other files.
+Second, go to this page [this genbank file](macaca.gbk).
+Click on "Raw", you should now get it up in a separate window.
+Copy the contents and  and save it in a file in the same place as you saved other files.
 Save it as macaca.gbk.
 This file contains only one genbank entry - we are going to have a look at it.

 Take the code shown below, and save it in a file.
 We are going to explore the genbank file by gradually expanding on this script.